 GUIDED SKI & SPLITBOARD EXPEDITION

 In the longest continuous mountain range in the world - spanning the western edge of South America and nearly the entire length of Chile - you better believe there are zones still untouched and unskied.
 And you better believe that we've got our finger on one in particular.
 Not far south of Santiago, a lonely dirt road winds alongside a river, both eventually disappearing around the corner.
-Beyond that, all that can be seen are unnamed Andean peaks blanketed in white.
+Beyond that, all that can be seen are unnamed peaks blanketed in white.
 Beyond that, a pass (albeit impassable in the winter) to Argentina.

 AVAILABILITY & REQUIREMENTS